chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 - Preferred key type will be ed25519
 - Ensure your Linux has the `sysctl` utility available in all nodes.

-Set the above prerequisites in `~/.aws/credentials` in Bastion Host:
+Set the above prerequisites in `~/.aws/credentials` in Bastion Host, This step is not required in case of IAM role is configured on Bastion Host:

   ```bash
   sudo su -